eternagame/.github/CONTRIBUTING.md

   are ideal.
 This allows your commit history to be useful documentation when seeing why changes were made (either during the PR process or far in the future).
 Make your commit messages as descriptive as possible!
-- Make sure to fill out the PR template with as much detail as you can - this will help us review your PR faster and ensure ensure we have high-quality context we can reference down the line if needed.
+- Make sure to fill out the PR template with as much detail as you can - this will help us review your PR faster and ensure we have high-quality context we can reference down the line if needed.
 - If reasonable, add automated tests!
 This helps make us (and you) confident that your change works as intended, and helps us ensure our code continues to work as we continue to change it into the future.
 That said, don't go crazy - we're not aiming for 100% code coverage (that is more likely to cause friction as tests are more likely to break, and there's